JuJu Chan: Other work

 In 2010, Chan became the spokesperson and ambassador of Heroes2, a charity organization which focuses on reforestation throughout the areas of rural China.

 Chan has also written her first semi-autobiography To Live a Beautiful Life, releasing it in June 2010.

+Her second book, published in 2013, is a guide to Western dining called "Food and Ordering at a Restaurant".

 Personal life

 She has a twin sister.
 On 1 October 2019, Chan married frequent collaborator Antony Szeto in Los Angeles.